zcash/lightwalletd/CONTRIBUTING.md

 Before continuing, please ensure you have an existing GitHub or GitLab account.
 If not, visit [GitHub](https://github.com) or [GitLab](https://gitlab.com) to create an account.

 ## Fork Repository
 This step assumes you are starting with a new GitHub/GitLab environment.
-If you have already forked the Lightwalletd repository, please continue to [Create Branch] section.
+If you have already forked the lightwalletd repository, please continue to [Create Branch] section.
 Otherwise, open up a terminal and issue the below commands:

 Note: Please replace `your_username`, with your actual GitHub username